BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 <center><i>v2 of our VOD platform</i></center>

 To send requests to USP origin, HAProxy needs to know all the healthy ec2 instances running in their AutoScalingGroup.
 We started by using Consul, to automatically populate our haproxy backend with these USP servers.

 See the [dedicated blog post](https://tech.bedrockstreaming.com/hsdo/) to know why we preferred to develop a tool dedicated to this task, which we called HAProxy Service Discovery Operator (HSDO).

 ### EC2 costs are reduced by using only Spot instances

 In addition, HSDO is very responsive to movements in the AutoScalingGroup, which allowed us to replace all ec2 On Demand instances with Spot instances.
-And by all instances, I mean all USP servers (with cache), as well as HAProxy servers: 70% reduction in server costs.
+And by all instances, I mean all USP servers (with cache), as well as HAProxy servers: **70% reduction in server costs**.

 Note that replacing USP origins with Spot instances has almost no impact on the cache, as we follow the [AWS best practices for Spot](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-best-practices.html): use many different instance types, be multi-AZ and use the "Capacity Optimized" strategy.
 We observe very few reclaims and in any case, they impact few servers among the great variety we use.